Alfresco/docs-alfresco/content-services/latest/using/share/content/files-folders.md

 3. Click **Unshare**.

-### Applying aspects
+## Applying aspects {#applyaspects}

 You can use aspects to add extra functionality, properties, or options to files.
 Alfresco Share provides you with a list of default aspects.

-For a detailed list of aspects available and what they do, see [About aspects](../concepts/aspect-about.md).
+For a detailed list of aspects available and what they do, see [About aspects](TODO:../concepts/aspect-about.md).

 1. Select a file to view it in the file preview screen.